 Camp Preparation Extensions

-The Camp Preparations Extensions customizes the Wayfinder content to the camp experience.
+The Camp Preparations Extensions customizes Project Wayfinder content to the camp experience.
 The curriculum includes action-oriented activities, discussion, personal assessment, and reflection questions to support appreciating the outdoors, living in a community, being a leader in a community group, developing grit in new activities, service to our peer group, respect for nature, and authority, and more.